Orange Morocco: History

 In March 2016, as part of the group's unification under the "Orange" brand, Stéphane Richard, CEO of Orange, announced that Meditel will be renamed "Orange" before the end of 2016.

-On 8 December 2016, Meditel officially becomes Orange Maroc.
+On 8 December 2016, Meditel officially changed its name to Orange Maroc.

 On 29 July 2020, Hendrik Kasteel, who until then held the position of managing director of MTN Cameroon, was appointed managing director of Orange Maroc.